-One of the fun highlights of 2016 was our big screen debut!
+Looking back on a year at Camberwell Studios, one of the fun highlights of 2016 was our big screen debut!
 Back in September, we welcomed WAG TV into our large Studio to film some extra shots for an upcoming Nasa documentary.
 They were a small crew and needed some new faces in their scenes, so our office were more than happy to step in.
 Catch the Camberwell Studios offices’ 15 minutes of fame coming soon!

 2) Studio 2: 360 Degree Augmented Reality